 However, if you see liberty, I would ask, does your neighbor’s slave see liberty?
 And today, does the Planned Parenthood victim of “women’s liberty” see any liberty themselves?
 There are 50 millions Americans today who won’t be celebrating liberty with us, because America decided they didn’t deserve to.
 All of whom I might add are and were your neighbors.

-What I am calling for is, no matter what you see in the flag, don’t let today be a day of only celebration and no prayer.
+No matter what you see in the flag, don’t let today be a day of only celebration and no prayer.
 Don’t allow it to be a day of only joy and no remorse.
 Pray for our nation.
 Pray for repentance.

-Do celebrate that we have declared independence from an unrighteous king, but do lament that our nation is furthering their agenda to declare independence from a much different kind of King, a holy and righteous King, one from whom independence can’t be achieved, and He is a King whose wrath against rebellion and disobedience manifests itself as much more than red coats and musket balls.
+Do celebrate that we have declared independence from an unrighteous king, but do lament that our nation is furthering their agenda to declare independence from a much different kind of King, a holy and righteous King, one from whom independence can’t be achieved, and He is a King whose wrath against rebellion and disobedience manifests itself much more severely than red coats and musket balls.